MattTheGeek/EasyMSP-Next/README.md

-# EasyMSP
+# EasyMSP-Next
-Enabling Low Cost Easy Development on the launchpad
+The Next Generation Of EasyMSP -  Let's enable low cost and easy development for MSP430 & MSP432 devices!

-In short, EasyMSP is a set of libraries and open source hardware designed to make development on the MSP430 "Fast, Easy, And Affordable."
+EasyMSP is a set of libraries and open source hardware designed to make development on the MSP430 "Fast, Easy, And Affordable."

-# Relocating
-Google code is shutting down their project hosting service.
-As such, we are moving back to GitHub.